-- The vehicle speed shall be limited or controlled to Vadi. - It shall still be possible to exceed Vadj by applying a positive action e.g. pressing the accelerator harder/deeper or kickdown. - After exceeding Vadj by applying a positive action, the speed control function shall be reactivated when the vehicle speed drops to a speed less than or equal to Vadj. - The speed control function shall permit a normal use of the accelerator control for gear selection. - The speed control function shall ensure that, when stable speed control has been achieved, Vstab shall be within -5/+0 km/h of Vadj (see test protocol) - NOTE: For 2025, Euro NCAP will require a speedometer accuracy of -3/+0 km/h - When the speed control function is not able to limit to and/or maintain Vadj and Vadj is exceeded, an audio-visual or haptic warning is issued, with a total duration according the general requirement of GSR ISA.
-No warning needs to be given when Vadj is exceeded as a result of a positive action or when Vadj was advised by the SLIF. - For systems where active braking is applied to maintain and/or limit the speed, this warning requirement does not apply.
+- The vehicle speed shall be limited or controlled to Vadj. - It shall still be possible to exceed Vadj by applying a positive action e.g. pressing the accelerator harder/deeper or kickdown. - After exceeding Vadj by applying a positive action, the speed control function shall be reactivated when the vehicle speed drops to a speed less than or equal to Vadj. - The speed control function shall permit a normal use of the accelerator control for gear selection. - The speed control function shall ensure that, when stable speed control has been achieved, Vstab shall be within -5/+0 km/h of Vadj (see test protocol) - NOTE: For 2025, Euro NCAP will require a speedometer accuracy of -3/+0 km/h - When the speed control function is not able to limit to and/or maintain Vadj and Vadj is exceeded, a warning will be issued according the SLWF Requirements of GSR ISA (i.e. warning type and total duration).
+No warning needs to be given when

+Vadj is exceeded as a result of a positive action or when Vadj was advised (i.e. as per 4.4.2.2 Road Features) by the SLIF.

+- For systems where active braking is applied to maintain and/or limit the speed, this warning requirement does not apply.